 Arenberg served as the Interim Director of the Taubman Center for American Politics and Policy at Brown University from July 2020 to July 2021.

 Arenberg has significant experience in intelligence matters, Congressional history, procedure, rules and protocol, and the role and impact of Congress on public policy.
 Arenberg teaches a number of courses related to Congressional politics and policy, the presidency, political communication and campaigns and elections in Brown’s public policy program and the political science department.

-Arenberg has also taught at Northeastern and Suffolk Universities.
-He serves on the board of directors of Social Security Works and the board of directors of Social Security Works Education Fund, and a senior Congressional fellow at the Stennis Center for Public Service Leadership.
-Richard A. Arenberg: Oral History Interviews was published by the Senate Historical Office in 2011 and can be found on the US Senate website.
+Arenberg has previously taught at Northeastern and Suffolk Universities.
+He serves on the Board of Directors of Social Security Works and the Board of Directors of Social Security Works Education Fund, and a Senior Congressional Fellow at the Stennis Center for Public Service Leadership.
+He is an affiliate at the Taubman Center for American Politics & Policy.
+His work has appeared in The New York Times, The Washington Post, The Wall Street Journal, USA Today, The Providence Journal, Politico, and The Boston Globe.
+He is a Contributor at Newsmax and The Hill.

 Defending the Filibuster: The Soul of the Senate (revised and updated edition), co-authored with Robert B. Dove, Indiana University Press, 2014.

 Defending the Filibuster: The Soul of the Senate, co-authored with Robert B. Dove, Indiana University Press, 2012.

 Richard A. Arenberg: Staff of Senator Paul Tsongas, George Mitchell and Carl Levin: Oral History Interviews with Donald A. Ritchie, Historian of the U.S. Senate, U.S. Government Printing Office, 2011.